Homepage

 The Maltese temples were extraordinarily sophisticated with stone facades up to 8m (26ft) high, monumental doorways, internal aisles and curved rooms decorated with plaster and paint, ‘Fat Lady’ statues and phallic symbols.

 See the carvings in the National Museum of Archaeology in Valletta and visit the temples at Mnajdra and Hagar Qim.
-And book well in advance so as not to miss the unique triple-layered underground temple of the dead, the Hal Saflieni Hypogeum.
+And book well in advance to check out the unique, triple-layered underground temple of the dead, the Hal Saflieni Hypogeum.

 10. Stroll ‘the Silent City’ of Mdina